cpg716/SuitSync/README.md

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests and run the linter before submitting a PR.

 ---

+## OpenAPI-Driven Type Safety for Frontend

+SuitSync uses an automated workflow to keep frontend TypeScript types in sync with backend API responses:

+1. The backend (Node.js/Express) uses tsoa to generate an OpenAPI (Swagger) spec from TypeScript controllers.
+2. The frontend runs `pnpm run gen:openapi-types` to generate TypeScript types from the OpenAPI spec using [openapi-typescript](https://github.com/drwpow/openapi-typescript).
+3. These types are used in API calls for full type safety and autocompletion.

+**Workflow:**
+- After backend changes, run `pnpm run tsoa:spec` in `backend/`.
+- Then run `pnpm run gen:openapi-types` in `frontend/`.

+**Benefits:**
+- No manual drift between backend and frontend types
+- Type errors surface immediately if the API changes
+- Easy onboarding for new developers

+See [`docs/DEVELOPER_GUIDE.md`](docs/DEVELOPER_GUIDE.md#using-openapi-generated-types-in-the-frontend) for full details and usage examples.

+---